autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 If you encounter disk space issues, make sure to delete all `output_directory` folders from previous previous runs!
 These can eat up your free space if you call `fit()` many times.
 If you didn't specify `output_directory`, AutoGluon still automatically saved its models to a folder called: "AutogluonModels/ag-[TIMESTAMP]", where TIMESTAMP records when `fit()` was called, so make sure to also delete these folders if you run low on free space.

+## References

-**References:** The following paper describes how AutoGluon internally operates on tabular data:
+The following paper describes how AutoGluon internally operates on tabular data:

 Erickson et al. [AutoGluon-Tabular: Robust and Accurate AutoML for Structured Data](https://arxiv.org/abs/2003.06505). *Arxiv*, 2020.